 |Step 12||Watch for Your Certificate||Your CMA Certificate Should Arrive about 3 Weeks after Your Official Exam Scores.
 The Certification Is Valid for 60 Months.|

 Midwest Technical Institute (MTI) schedules students of its 9-month medical assistant program for the American Association of Medical Assistants’ (AAMA) National Medical Assistant (CMA) Certification Exam before graduation.
 MTI offers medical assistant training at its campuses in:

 Starting a Career as a Medical Assistant

 The path to becoming a medical assistant typically involves medical assistant training and a certification exam.
-This process can take between 1 and 3 years.
+This process can take between 9 months to 3 years.
 Once completed, certified medical assistants often enjoy greater employment opportunities in one of the fastest growing occupations.
 Plus, they get the satisfaction of helping people on a daily basis.